 What Solo Travel Taught Me About the World

-I have been travelling my entire life.
-But there was definitely something different about doing it alone which terrified me.
-I left home at 18 and went to live on my own in France for the first time.
-I didn’t know the language, barely knew the culture, and knew no one there.
-I was so nervous I got sick a couple days after I arrived.
+I’ve been travelling my entire life.
+But doing it alone was something different entirely.
+I left home at 18 and moved to France for the first time — didn’t know the language, barely knew the culture, knew no one there.
+I got sick two days after arriving.

-Here’s what I solo travel has taught me about the world and myself.
+Here’s what solo travel has taught me about the world — and myself.

 Confidence